'Fake News', Misinformation and Disinformation

 6. Use your own critical thinking skills.
 Is the story emotionally manipulative?
 Does this story really make sense?

-Tip sheets for detecting fake news
+Tip sheets for detecting 'fake news'

 From the International Federation of Library Associations.
 Click image or here to download pdf.